Wrights, California: Weather station

 The National Weather Service cooperative station, which operated on the site of Wrights until 1986, primarily recorded rainfall and snowfall.
 Based on those observations, Wrights had an average annual rainfall of 46.09 in and an average annual snowfall of 1.2 in.
 The maximum annual rainfall was 87.65 in in 1983 and the minimum was 17.88 in in 1976.
 The greatest 24-hour rainfall was 13.79 in on October 12, 1962, during the famous Columbus Day storm that affected much of northern California, Oregon, and Washington.
 The maximum annual snowfall was 10.6 in in 1974.
 Some temperature records for Wrights exist, showing a record high of 102 °F on August 5, 1978.

-Climate

-This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Wrights has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.